semrush/intergalactic/website/docs/components/switch/switch.md

 @## Description

-**Switch** is a control for instant switching between two options/states/functions.
+**Switch** is a control for instant switching between two options, states or functions.

-It should be used in cases when on/off should occur instantly, without reloading the page and clicking the confirmation button.
+Use it in cases when boolean operation submits user's choice instantly, without reloading the page and clicking the confirm button.

 ![scheme](static/check-or-toggle.png)

 @## Sizes and margins

-Our interface uses three switch sizes, which are xl, l and m.
-You can sign either one or both of the switch states with the label.
-At the same time, the enabled option always has the main color `--gray-800`, and the disabled option has the secondary color `--gray-500`.
+Our switch has three sizes: xl, l and m.

+You also can add a text label to switch input.
+The text of enabled option has `--gray-800` color, and the text of disabled option has `--gray-500` color.

 |     | Appearance and margins                     | Styles                                                                         |
 | --- | ------------------------------------------ | ------------------------------------------------------------------------------ |